 Many of these were once hollowed out by the Romans and used as graves.
 Most had either a kiln or a stone slab inside on which a body could be laid to rest.

 When visiting Cappadocia, you should set aside a few days at least because there are many amazing attractions in the area, including underground cities and rock cut churches.

 Explore The Best Of Egypt And Turkey

 If you would like to explore Uchisar natural rock castle, as well as several other fascinating reminders of Cappadocia’s ancient past, please visit our Egypt and Turkey Tours section.
-We’ve been specializing in this field for more than 50 years, and our meticulously designed package tours are a reflection of our dedication and expertise.
+We’ve been specializing in this field for decades already, and our meticulously designed package tours are a reflection of our dedication and expertise.